 History of Legal Studies within the Max Planck Society after 1945

 The Max Planck Institute for Legal History collaborates closely with the research programme on the history of the Max Planck Society.
 A separate collection of articles will be edited and investigates the development of legal studies within the society.
-It inquires about the double nature of law related MPIs: what was their role within the society?
+It inquires about the dual nature of law related MPIs: what was their role within the society?
 What was their function within the German landscape of jurisprudence and law faculties?
 A vantage point are the accounts of individual law relates institutes founded since 1945 and which together formed the cluster of legal studies.
 A special position, derived from their specialized research agendas is the connecting thread: what did law related MPIs contribute to the German legal landscape that law faculties could not accomplish?
 The volume addresses this question both in the individual institute’s accounts as well as in the aggregating essays.

 We could win six accomplished jurists and legal historians for contributing to the volume.
 Each of them has excellent expertise in those legal fields their respective institutes covered.
 The authors meet regularly to discuss the progress of their inquiries, summarize findings, and discuss the overarching research questions.